8 surprising heart health tips you probably haven’t heard before

 An older black couple sitting on the beach

-Loud noises from things like lawn mowers, road traffic, construction and live shows have been linked to heart disease.
-One study published in the International Journal of Environmental Research and Public Health, for example, found that noise from road traffic raises a person’s risk of heart disease by 8 percent for every 10 decibels of noise.* Heavy traffic usually clocks in about 80 to 90 decibels.
+Researchers say there's a link between loud noises from things like lawn mowers, road traffic, construction and live shows to heart disease.
+Heavy traffic usually clocks in about 80 to 90 decibels.
 If you can’t avoid loud noises, wear hearing protection such as foam earplugs.

-You might think your mouth and heart don’t have much to do with each other, but research shows otherwise.
-Studies show that people with gum disease are at a higher risk of heart attack or stroke.* To help prevent or reverse gum disease, be sure to brush and floss your teeth daily.
+You might think your mouth and heart don’t have much to do with each other.
+But people with gum disease are at a higher risk of heart attack or stroke.* To help prevent or reverse gum disease, be sure to brush and floss your teeth daily.

 Get anytime access to your plan web page